Brennan’s French Onion Soup Recipe

 3. To serve, preheat the oven to broil and ladle the soup into oven-safe bowls.
 Place the bowls on a baking sheet.

-4. Float slices of French bread on the soup and top the rounds of bread with parmesan cheese and buttered bread crumbs.
+4. Float slices of French bread on the soup, and top the rounds with Parmesan cheese and buttered bread crumbs.
 Melt the cheese under the broiler flame.

 5. If desired, garnish the soup with fresh thyme leaves or other fresh herbs.